edenpan/AlgoTrading/grabbers/README.md

-Grabbers
+HK Market Grabbers
 =
+A series of grabbers to scrape market data from different sources, for one stock or a list of stocks (like HSI).
+Notes:
-1.All grabbers are based on python 2.7 and focus on Hong Kong market.
+1.The code is based on python 2.7.
+2.Please avoid non-business days and market-opening hours to run the scripts.
 2.All missing values after scraping are replaced with N/A.
-3.All stock codes are using 4-digits.
+3.For one stock, please use its 4-digits code as input.
+4.Index components code is from Bloomberg.

 Google finance
 -